appwrite/templates/node/analyze-with-perspectiveapi/README.md

-# ⚡ Analyze with Perspective API Function
+# ☢️ Node.js Analyze with Perspective API Function

-Interact with Google's perspective API to analyze the perceived impact of a comment or a string of text.
-The API uses machine learning to score the text based on several aspects, such as its potential to be perceived as toxic.
+Automate moderation by getting toxicity of messages.

 ## 🧰 Usage

 ### `GET`

-Displays an HTML form where users can input a string of text to be analyzed.
+HTML form for interacting with the model.

 ### `POST`